P-p-H-d/mlib/README.md

 > The memory context parameter is not stored in the container
 > because it is not efficient in memory usage and is redundant when you
 > create container of other containers (example `array` of `string_t`).
+> It is always passed as argument of the functions.

 The user shall ensure of the coherence of the memory context for a given container so that the same memory context is used from its construction to its destruction.